-Figure 1: Map of proposed HUGS pipeline
+Figure 1: Map of proposed HUGS Pipeline

-The preferred HUGS Pipeline route will be either a 5.5km 300mm diameter underground pipeline from NPPS to the MFCT wellsite.
+The preferred HUGS Pipeline route a 5.3 km 300mm diameter underground pipeline from NPPS to the MFCT wellsite.
 The HUGS Pipeline will then connect into the existing NPPS - Iona gathering line.

 The HUGS Pipeline will be bidirectional, which allows gas to be injected into wells for storage, and then from the wells to Iona for reprocessing and export.